simonlovesyou/js-object-parser/README.md

 Features I or contributers will hopefully soon implement.

 - Add support for arrays.
+- Add errorhandling.
+- Add testing.

 ### Known issues
 - Will fail on arrays.
+- Will fail on unbalanced brackets.

 ### Creator
 [simonlovesyou](https://github.com/simonlovesyou)